Advanced-computer-lab-2024/Wander-Mate/README.md

 We would like to acknowledge the following resources and tools used during the development of this project:

-1. **ChatGPT**: Used for assistance with coding, problem-solving and error handling .
-2. **V0 by Vercel**: A useful resource for frontend development and deployment.
+1. **V0 by Vercel**: A useful resource for frontend development and deployment.
-3. **CMS GUC**: The content management system used for learning skills needed for achieving the goals of the project more efficiently  - [cms.guc.edu.eg](https://cms.guc.edu.eg).
+2. **CMS GUC**: The content management system used for learning skills needed for achieving the goals of the project more efficiently - [cms.guc.edu.eg](https://cms.guc.edu.eg).
-4. **Lucide Logos**: Icon set used for various UI components.
+3. **Lucide Logos**: Icon set used for various UI components.
-5. **Mahara Tech**: For contributing technical expertise in the development of the project and learning MERN stack.
+4. **Mahara Tech**: For contributing technical expertise in the development of the project and learning MERN stack.
+5. **ChatGPT**: Used for assistance with coding, problem-solving and error handling.
+6. **YouTube**: A valuable resource for tutorials, coding guides, and problem-solving.

 ### API References